cockpit-project/cockpituous/tasks/README.md

  * In the [Cockpit bots project](https://github.com/cockpit-project/bots), add your project to the [test map](https://github.com/cockpit-project/bots/blob/master/task/testmap.py).
 Start with `_manual` tests.
  * Send a first PR to your project and use [bots/tests-trigger](https://github.com/cockpit-project/bots/blob/master/tests-trigger) to trigger the contexts that you want.
 They should be picked up and run.
- * Once you fix your tests to succeed, adjust the test map again to move them to the "master" branch.
-From now on, every PR against master will automatically trigger these tests.
+ * Once you fix your tests to succeed, adjust the test map again to move them to the "main" branch.
+From now on, every PR against main will automatically trigger these tests.

 ## Automated testing